pulumi/terraform-provider-google-beta/website/docs/r/dns_managed_zone.html.markdown

 * `description` -
   (Optional)
   A textual description field.
-Defaults to 'Managed by Terraform'.
+Defaults to 'Managed by Pulumi'.

 * `dnssec_config` -
   (Optional)